TrifiAmanallah/Mini-Lab-Scratch-Extension/README.md

 The extension also provide a Hat block that return true if the connection is succefully established:

 N.B: Most of the extension's blocks wont be able to work unless the connection is succefully established.
-Also dont forget to start the roscore node and the Minilab's gazebo simulation (further information on how to do this: http://wiki.ros.org/Mini-Lab/Tutorials )
+Also dont forget to start the roscore node and the Minilab's gazebo simulation:

+$roscore
+$roslaunch minilab_launch minilab_gazebo.launch

+(further information on how to do this: http://wiki.ros.org/Mini-Lab/Tutorials )
 ##Moving the Robot:
 After starting the Connection, we can start Moving the robot using these blocks:
-(the block takes two parametres one for the direction and one for the speed, the command would be something like this NewPosition=OldPosition+speed)
+(The block takes two parametres one for the direction and one for the speed, the command would be something like this NewPosition=OldPosition+speed)

 You can find a keyboard Teleop example on the following link: